HoferAnton/leistungsnachweis-teammaze/README.md

     <li>"Dragging Enabled" let you enable/disable auto rotate
         <ul>
             <li>
-                If the auto rotation is disabled you can rotate the cube</br>
+                If the auto rotation is disabled you can rotate the cube<br>
                 by clicking at the cube and move it with the mouse
             </li>
         </ul>